Metric prefix: Angle

-The SI unit of angle is the radian, but degrees, as well as arc-minutes and arc-seconds, see some scientific use.
+The SI unit of angle is the radian, but degrees, as well as arc-minutes and arc-seconds, see some scientific use in fields such as astronomy.

 Temperature

 Common practice does not typically use the flexibility allowed by official policy in the case of the degree Celsius (°C).
 NIST states: "Prefix symbols may be used with the unit symbol °C and prefix names may be used with the unit name degree Celsius.
 For example, 12 m°C (12 millidegrees Celsius) is acceptable."
 In practice, it is more common for prefixes to be used with the kelvin when it is desirable to denote extremely large or small absolute temperatures or temperature differences.
-Thus, temperatures of star interiors may be given in units of MK (megakelvins), and molecular cooling may be described in mK (millikelvins).
+Thus, temperatures of star interiors may be given with the unit of MK (megakelvin), and molecular cooling may be given with the unit mK (millikelvin).

 Energy

 In use the joule and kilojoule are common, with larger multiples seen in limited contexts.
 In addition, the kilowatt-hour, a composite unit formed from the kilowatt and hour, is often used for electrical energy; other multiples can be formed by modifying the prefix of watt (e.g. terawatt-hour).

-There exist a number of definitions for the non-SI unit, the calorie.
-There are gram calories and kilogram calories.
-One kilogram calorie, which equals one thousand gram calories, often appears capitalised and without a prefix (i.e. Cal) when referring to "dietary calories" in food.
+Several definitions exist for the non-SI unit calorie.
+Distinguished are gram calories and kilogram calories.
+One kilogram calorie, which equals one thousand gram calories, often appears capitalized and without a prefix (i.e. Cal) when referring to "dietary calories" in food.
 It is common to apply metric prefixes to the gram calorie, but not to the kilogram calorie: thus, 1 kcal = 1000 cal = 1 Cal.

 Non-metric units

 Metric prefixes are widely used outside the metric SI system.
 Common examples include the megabyte and the decibel.
 Metric prefixes rarely appear with imperial or US units except in some special cases (e.g., microinch, kilofoot, kilopound).
 They are also used with other specialised units used in particular fields (e.g., megaelectronvolt, gigaparsec, millibarn, kilodalton).
-In astronomy, geology, and palaeontology, the year, with symbol a (from the Latin annus), is commonly used with metric prefixes: ka, Ma, and Ga.
+In astronomy, geology, and palaeontology, the year, with symbol 'a' (from the Latin annus), is commonly used with metric prefixes: ka, Ma, and Ga.